Seharish-Fatima/Get-To-Know-You-Form/README.md

 ## Project Description

 The Get to Know You Form is designed to gather information about users' personality traits, interests, hobbies, and preferences.
 It provides a structured format for users to answer various questions, allowing them to express themselves in a fun and engaging way.
-The form covers a range of topics, including favorite activities, music genres, movie preferences, and more, enabling users to share meaningful insights about themselves.
+The form covers a range of topics, enabling users to share meaningful insights about themselves.

 ## Technologies Used